cloudfoundry-tutorials/cf-and-k8s/content/docs/how-compare.md

 **Kubernetes** offers a huge amount of flexibility, and **can be configured and extended to support virtually any workflow**.
 As such, you could assemble your own set of components on Kubernetes that replicate the functionality of Cloud Foundry.

+### Exposed Complexity

+**Cloud Foundry hides implementation details**.
+This is why Cloud Foundry talks in terms of apps, rather than containers.
+It abstracts away the complexity inside the platform, presenting a simpler interface.

+**Kubernetes hides nothing**, and exposes its full power, flexibility and complexity to all users.
+Many Kubernetes enthusiasts enjoy revelling in the implementation details, and curating sets of components that work together to create a productive platform.

 ### Personas

 **Cloud Foundry** has **different user experiences** for **operators** and for **application developers**.
 It presents a simplified interface to developers, whilst offering controls to operators so that they can restrict what is running on their platform.